-If your family dinner is made with mild, ‘ordinary’ ingredients, you can often just make the same for baby.
-Cut off pieces from the food you are serving the rest of the family and offer it as finger foods.
-For example, if you’re having a roast dinner you could give them roasted carrot batons and little strips of chicken.
+If your family dinner is made with mild, ‘ordinary’ ingredients, you can often offer some of this to baby.
+Keep it free from salt and pepper seasoning, cut off pieces from the food you are serving the rest of the family and offer it as finger food.
+For example, if you’re having a roast dinner you could give them roasted carrot batons and little strips of soft chicken.

-The idea is to introduce your child to as many different foods as you can, one by one, to gradually widen their palette.
+The goal at the start is to introduce your child to as many different foods as you can, one by one, to gradually widen their palette.

 If you prefer you can also roast carrots in a little oil to give them a different taste and texture for baby to explore.

-Sprinkle roast carrots with chopped parsley or thyme for more flavour.
+Sprinkle roast carrots with chopped parsley or thyme if you want to add some flavors.

 Boil or steam your broccoli and then cut it into small pieces or skinny florets.

-Peel and cut your sweet potatoes into thin batons.
-Either boil them or roast in a little oil.
+Peel and cut your sweet potatoes into long, thin batons.
+Either steam them or roast in a little oil.

-Oregano or a pinch of ground cinnamon work well with sweet potatoes if you decide to roast them.
+Oregano or a pinch of ground cinnamon work well with sweet potatoes too.

-Just remember to peel the courgette first as the skin can be quite acidic and might affect little tummies.
+Just remember to peel the courgette first as the skin can be quite acidic and can affect some babies’ tummies.

 Peel and cut your squash into batons and roast the pieces in the oven with a little oil.
-Or you could pop them in the steamer until soft.
+Or you could pop them in the steamer and cook until soft.

-You can sprinkle them with thyme, rosemary or cinnamon to add some new flavours.
+Butternut squash goes well with a little thyme, rosemary or cinnamon if you want to add some new flavours.